Baconsdozen Imperial Tools.

 23 Common Road

-We are based in England but can ship tools just about anywhere in the world.
+Based in England but we can (and do) ship tools just about anywhere in the world.

 This Web Page Created with PageBreeze Free HTML Editor